 Sometimes the good social director DM must also play mediator when the players themselves have a disagreement.
 Disagreements are inevitable.
 Just strive to keep everyone civil and respectful of each other, and do your best to help them reach an equitable solution.
 Sometimes this can be as simple as having them roll dice if the disagreement involves dispute over an in-game item, such as a piece of treasure or a newly discovered magic item.
-Sometimes more work needs to be done, and it's okay for you to ask them to table the argument for now and get back to it after the game session ends so that the rest of the group can get back to the game.
-(We discuss this and other potential game group problems in Chapter 9.)
+Sometimes more work needs to be done, and it's okay for you to ask them to table the argument for now and get back to it after the game session ends so that the rest of the group can continue the game.

 A good way to keep in contact and make sure everyone knows when and where the next game session will be held is e-mail.
 Sending out reminders is a great way for the DM to stay on top of the social director role.
 And if you handle the e-mails with a little bit of flair and creativity, you can even treat them as an extension of your game world.
-Perhaps the reminder for the next game session is sent out by the villain the group has been tracking for the last couple of sessions, degrading them (in the villain's voice, of course) for being unable to catch him.
+Perhaps the reminder for the next game session is sent out by the villain that the group has been tracking for the last couple of sessions, degrading them (in the villain's voice, of course) for being unable to catch him.
 That should get everyone to the gaming table on time!